giorgossaridakis/cchatd/README.md

 is a multi-socket IRC type telnet server and client.

-this is a pre-release version, I have to write a manual.
+I have to write a manual but the program is quite easy to comprehend anyway.

 tested very successfully in Debian and OpenBSD.